-Gibraltar is a British Overseas Territory of 6.8 square kilometres bolted to the tip of Spain.
-Its own currency, its own border, an airport runway that crosses the main road into town — and approximately 300 semi-wild Barbary macaques on the Upper Rock.
-It is the only place in Europe where you can see wild primates in the open.
-The Rock itself — 426 metres of Jurassic limestone — contains 55 kilometres of military tunnels, a cathedral-sized cave system, and viewpoints over Spain, Morocco and the meeting point of two oceans simultaneously.
+Gibraltar is a British Overseas Territory of 6.8 square kilometres bolted to the tip of Spain – its own currency, its own border, and around 300 semi-wild Barbary macaques on the Upper Rock, the only wild primates in Europe.
+The Rock itself is 426 metres of limestone riddled with 55 kilometres of military tunnels, a cathedral-sized cave and viewpoints over Spain and Morocco at once.
+From Malaga it is 1hr 25min by car.

 Getting the border and cable car timing right makes or breaks the day.
 Both covered below.